On the Road Again, This Time PSU

 OnTheRoadAgain

-Earlier this week I shared with you my venture to New York City to help my daughter move to her own apartment on the Upper East side.
-In the same week, I was on the road again.
-This time to Centre County AKA Happy Valley.
+Earlier this week, I shared with you my venture to New York City to help my daughter move to her apartment on the Upper East Side.
+The same week, I was on the road again.
+This time, PSU Happy Valley.

-It seems something is always happening at Pennsylvania State University.
-As my husband and I checked into the quaint historic Nittany Lion Inn, there was no less than ten events occurring over the weekend.
-I am sure there are many occasions to celebrate with James Franklin as the new face of football, rebuilding the stellar blue and white image with their new brand initiative “Penn State Lives Here.”
+It seems something is always happening at Pennsylvania State University (PSU Happy Valley).
+As my husband and I checked into the quaint historic Nittany Lion Inn, no less than ten events occurred over the weekend.
+I am sure there are many occasions to celebrate with James Franklin as the new face of football, rebuilding the stellar blue and white image with their new brand initiative, “Penn State Lives Here.”

-Not much has physically changed since my last visit to University Park in May 2009 when our daughter graduated, however, as we traveled to the banquet, I noticed the fairly new Lew Katz Law School Building on the left and across the street the another Arboretum, opening later this year.
+Not much has physically changed since my last visit to University Park in May 2009 when our daughter graduated; however, as we traveled to the banquet, I noticed the reasonably new Lew Katz Law School Building on the left and across the street the another Arboretum, opening later this year.

-My travels took me to PSU because my husband, an attorney, graduated from Dickinson School of Law ’80 was the recipient of The Student Bar Association’s 2014 Alumni Diversity Award for Leadership in the Legal Profession.
+My travels took me to PSU because my husband, an attorney from Dickinson School of Law ’80, received The Student Bar Association’s 2014 Alumni Diversity Award for Leadership in the Legal Profession.
 The Student Diversity Banquet was created in 2013 to celebrate, highlight, and recognize the achievements of Penn State Law’s diverse student body, faculty, and staff.

 Currently, four generations are in the workforce: